Stolen Dough

 Stolen Dough is a 2023 American feature film crime drama directed by Stefano Da Frè.
-Stolen Dough’s screenplay is written by Stefano Da Frè.
-The movie was produced by Laura Pellegrini.
+Stolen Doughs screenplay is written by Stefano Da Frè.
+The film’s producers are Laura Pellegrini and Stefano Da Fre.

 Stolen Dough was the recipient of a grant by The Russo Brothers Italian American Film Forum, sponsored by the National Italian American Foundation (NIAF), the Italian Sons and Daughters of America (ISDA), the Russo brothers, and AGBO.